 So, what is the solution?

 Agorapulse makes that process easy with its reporting tool.
 You can view all the hashtags that you have used over the reporting period.
-You can see whether your hashtags have gotten more engagement and which ones performed the best.
+See whether your hashtags have gotten more engagement and which ones performed the best.

 A great alternative to the long process of manual searches is to set up the Listening tool in Agorapulse with some of the hashtags that you want to track.
 Doing so will allow you to see example posts in real time.
-You can even use this tool to respond and engage people on this hashtag, and it can even be a good way to grow new followers.
+You can even use this tool to respond and engage people to it, and it can even be a good way to grow new followers.

 Hashtag searches can also give you ideas of other hashtags to try when publishers use multiple hashtags in their post.

-One of the reasons people don’t use hashtags is because figuring out which hashtags to use can be a hassle.
+One of the reasons people don’t work with hashtags is because figuring out which ones to use can be a hassle.

-Also, as you develop your strategy, you will have an ever-expanding list of hashtags to use.
-It is easy to fall into the trap of reinventing the wheel if you don’t have a way to track all these hashtags.
+Also, as you develop your strategy, you will have an ever-expanding list of them.
+It is easy to fall into the trap of reinventing the wheel if you don’t have a way to track all them.
 That can be especially true if you are working with a team to manage a social media account.

 One way to tackle that task is to use the new “saved hashtags sets” feature on Agorapulse.
 Especially on Instagram, where you want to use more hashtags than other platforms, you can save time in reduced typing alone.

-Saved hashtag sets also makes communicating with the whole team about its hashtags strategy easier.
+Saved hashtag sets also makes communicating with the whole team about its strategy easier.

 * * *

-Don’t let hashtags be something you overlook or assume which one to put at the end of your social media post.
-Take time to figure out which hashtags will best reach your audience (and potential audience).
+Don’t let hashtags be something you overlook.
+And don’t assume which one to put at the end of your social media post.
+Take time to figure out which will best reach your audience (and potential audience).